-DWR provided an update on construction-related activities for the Lake Oroville Spillways Emergency Recovery Project.
+The Department of Water Resources (DWR) provided an update on construction activities and estimated costs for the Oroville Spillways Emergency Recovery Project.

 Oroville Spillways Incident